eshagarwal/BlogVerse-Mongodb/README.md

     - Retrieve blogs by author
     - Fetch all comments for a blog
 - **Aggregation Queries:**
-  - Most commented blogs
+  - find blog with most comments
-  - Blogs by category
+  - find the most active commenters
-  - Blogs by author
+  - find blogs with the longest content
-  - Total comments per blog
+  - count the number of blogs per category

 These queries support efficient data retrieval and analysis for the blog application. 🚀